Eusha425/mlb-strategy-assistant/CONTRIBUTING.md

 # Contributing to Baseball Strategy Assistant

 Thank you for your interest in contributing to the Baseball Strategy Assistant!
-We welcome contributions from everyone, whether you're fixing bugs, improving documentation, or proposing new features.
+Contributions are welcome from everyone, whether you're fixing bugs, improving documentation, or proposing new features.
 Please take a moment to review this guide to ensure a smooth and enjoyable contribution process.

 ---